-People who like to camp within walking distance to a swimming beach will love the Lake Manatee campground.
-The 60-site campground offers reservable back-in sites ranging in size from 40—65 feet.
-Spots not reserved are filled on a first-come, first served basis.
-Water and 30 amp electricity are available at every site, and there is a dump station near the entrance of the campground.
-The campground has two bathhouses, and a playground and picnic area are within walking distance.
-The campground allows well-behaved pets, but be aware that pets are not permitted in all areas of the park.
+There is a dump station near the entrance of the campground.
+The campground has two bathhouses, a playground, and a picnic area within walking distance.
+Although the campground allows well-behaved pets, be aware that pets are not permitted in all areas of the park.
 The maximum stay in the campground is 14 consecutive nights.
-Quiet hours are from 11 pm to 7 am.
+Quiet hours are from 11 PM to 7 AM.

-Hiking is an activity the whole family can enjoy.
+Hiking is an activity the whole family can enjoy, and it's even better in the cooler off-season.
 Get out and observe Florida's beauty by foot.
 Visitors should pick a trail map when entering the park.
-Lake Manatee State Park has four and a half miles of trails to explore.
+Lake Manatee State Park has 4.5 miles of trails to explore.
 Much of the park is remote, so prepare yourself with the proper supplies when heading out for a hike.
 Always be aware of the weather, and keep a distance from the wildlife.

 After a morning of hiking, you'll want to enjoy some lunch in the shade, so head back to the lake where you'll find a pavilion filled with tables or choose a more secluded table under the oaks.
 You'll be rested up to hike all afternoon!